Ebere-Azubuike/Random-Data-Analysis-Tasks/README.md

 3. Add a grid, axis labels, and a title to the plot.

 4. Customize the box plot with different colors for each grade class.

+# SUMMARY OF ANSWERS
+**Explanatory Summary of Improvements and Outcomes TASK 1 — Data Filtering, Cleaning, and Feature Engineering**

+In the first task, I worked with the HR Analytics dataset to perform several data manipulation and transformation tasks using Python and pandas.
+The improvements implemented focused on data cleaning, feature creation, normalization, and exploratory queries.

+✅ Key Improvements Made:

+**Data Filtering and Selection**
+I filtered rows where City_Development_Index > 0.8 and Company_Size > 3, focusing the analysis on more developed cities and larger organizations.
+I also used .iloc to extract the first 10 rows of selected columns (Experience and Education_Level) for a quick preview.

+Gr**ouping and Aggregation**
+I grouped data by Relevant_Experience and calculated the average City Development Index (CDI) for each group, providing insights into how prior experience correlates with city development.
+Additionally, I grouped by Company_Size and counted unique Last_New_Job entries to understand workforce mobility patterns by company scale.

+**Data Cleaning and Missing Value Handling**
+Numerical columns with missing values were filled using their respective means, ensuring no data gaps remained for analysis.
+Rows with more than 50% missing data were dropped to improve dataset reliability.
+I documented the dataset’s shape before and after this operation to quantify the impact of data cleaning.

+**Feature Engineering**
+A new feature called Experience_Gap was created by subtracting Last_New_Job from Experience, allowing for analysis of career progression or job stability gaps.
+I also normalized City_Development_Index to a 0–1 scale, enabling fair comparison and avoiding scale bias during analysis.

+**Merging and Output**
+A new column cdi_per (CDI converted to percentage) was generated and merged back to the original DataFrame, enriching the dataset for further insights.
+The processed dataset was saved as an output file for future use.

+**Final Outcome:**

+The dataset became clean, consistent, and analysis-ready.

+Missing and inconsistent data were resolved.

+New analytical features (Experience_Gap, cdi_per, normalized CDI) were added for deeper insights.

+The script was enhanced with auto-installation of dependencies, making it runnable in any environment (VS Code, Jupyter, or Terminal).